Batajus/electron-typescript-guide/README.md

 # electron-typescript-guide
-A simple project to introduce you to Electron in combination with Typescript.
+A sample project to introduce you to Electron in combination with Typescript.

 ## How to start